arnowelzel/lightbox-photoswipe/readme.txt

 = 3.1.0 =

-* Added detection for DOM changes so also galleries added via JavaScript should work
+* Added detection for DOM changes so also galleries added via JavaScript should work.
 * Changed handling with relative URLs to avoid problems with Bedrock (thanks to Smeedijzer Internet for pointing this out).

 = 3.0.8 =

-* Fixed a bug which caused wrong sort order for links with `tabindex` (1, 2, 3, 10, 11 and not 1, 10, 11, 2, 3 etc.)
+* Fixed a bug which caused wrong sort order for links with `tabindex` (1, 2, 3, 10, 11 and not 1, 10, 11, 2, 3 etc.).

 = 3.0.7 =

-* Refactored naming of functions and variables
+* Refactored naming of functions and variables.
-* Made PhotoSwipe gallery instance available globally as `window.lbwpsPhotoSwipe` for other plugins (thanks to Thomas Biering for the suggestion)
+* Made PhotoSwipe gallery instance available globally as `window.lbwpsPhotoSwipe` for other plugins (thanks to Thomas Biering for the suggestion).
-* Added support for relative image URLs
+* Added support for relative image URLs.
-* Added support for `tabindex` attribute in image links
+* Added support for `tabindex` attribute in image links.
-* Multiple links to the same image created by some "lazy loading" solutions will be ignored
+* Multiple links to the same image created by some "lazy loading" solutions will be ignored.
-* Native lazy loading will only be added to an image if the attribute is not set already
+* Native lazy loading will only be added to an image if the attribute is not set already.

 = 3.0.6 =

-* New option to use the WordPress caching instead of a custom database table (thanks to B-e-n-G)
+* New option to use the WordPress caching instead of a custom database table (thanks to B-e-n-G).
-* New option to ignore links to images on external sites
+* New option to ignore links to images on external sites.
-* New option to ignore links to images which contain a hash
+* New option to ignore links to images which contain a hash.
-* New option to handle custom CDN URLs
+* New option to handle custom CDN URLs.

 = 3.0.5 =